GeoffCox/sterling-svelte/src/routes/(app)/topics/architecture/+page.md

 # Architecture

-## Styleless by default
+## Headless by default

 Svelte allows for encapsulating style within a component and preventing component style from leaking outside the components scope.
 This is a great feature when building Svelte applications.
 However, a good component library must support deep style customization.

 Component library styles need to be globally overridable and support per-instance customization.
 For example, you might want to make most buttons be a relaxing blue, but have a delete button glow red and have a shimmering border.
 For these reasons, sterling-svelte components do not apply any style by default.

 A separate set of `sterling` CSS styles is provided.
 See the Sterling Theme topic for details.